gjbex/Python-for-data-science/source-code/README.md

   soup and graph representation using networkx.
 * [`xarray`](xarray): illustrates the xarray library for pandas-like operations on multi-dimensional arrays.
+* [`duckdb`](duckdb): illustrates the DuckDB library for SQL-like operations on dataframes, including integration with pandas and polars.

 **Note:** material on dashboards has been moved to a [dedicated repository](https://github.com/gjbex/Python-dashboards).